Call Us

 Another component schools like Northwestern value in a waitlist letter is evidence of genuine and unusually creative commitment.
 Many students participate in extracurricular activities solely to pad their college applications, so after submitting, their involvement plummets.
 Remaining silent on how you’ve continued to stand out after you submitted your application can imply that you fell prey to senioritis or succumbed to surface-level engagement.

-Northwestern recommends that you send your letter after April 15th, as that’s when Admissions Officers check back with students to ensure they’re still interested.
-Address your letter to your Regional Admissions Officer (you can find yours at the bottom of this page).
 There’s no upper word limit, but keep your letter concise and professional because the more that admissions officers glance over a long letter, the more likely they are to skip details you’ve hidden in the middle of your paragraphs.

 A College Zoom appeal specialist can walk you step-by-step through articulating your strongest deferral or waitlist letter.

-In the first meeting, we’ll grade your original application with you, live and 1-on-1, to answer your questions and identify deficiencies and missed opportunities.
+In the first meeting, we’ll evaluate your original application with you, live and 1-on-1, to answer your questions and identify deficiencies and missed opportunities.
 Most families are shocked to discover that more than 80% of the most compelling information used in successful deferral and waitlist letters was available before they applied.
 However, the information was either not presented to its fullest potential or left out of the application entirely.
 Having honed our strategies and methods over the past 16 years, we'll cross-examine you with deep lines of questioning to uncover new and compelling information together.

 We'll find specific substantiating details and show you how to articulate them.
 Often, the new and compelling information we discover is more than what can fit in your letter.
 Therefore, once everything is laid out, we'll help you prioritize and outline your argument in the most compelling way before the first meeting ends.
 This session is sold as a 1.5-hour meeting (costing $450).
 However, for majors requiring a portfolio, a 1 hour and 45 minute meeting is necessary to include the portfolio review (for a total cost of $525).